unisonweb/olddocsite/_includes/gettingstarted.markdown

 ### Names are stored separately from definitions so renaming is fast and 100% accurate

-The Unison codebase, in its definititon for `reverse`, doesn't store the names for the definitions it depends on (like the `foldl` function).
-All definitions in Unison are given a unique, content-based hash, and references to dependencies use this hash.
+The Unison codebase, in its definititon for `reverse`, doesn't store the names for the definitions it depends on (like the `foldl` function), it references these definitions via their hash.
 As a result, changing the name(s) associated with a definition is easy as pie.

 Let's try this out. `reverse` is defined using `List.foldl`.
 Geez, "foldl", what the heck is that??
 Down with pointless abbreviations!
 Let's rename that to `List.foldLeft`.
 Try out the following command (you can use tab completion here to help if you like):